opensvc/docs.opensvc.com/source/agent.service.creation.rst

 Give each service dedicated filesystems.
 Ideally one for data, one for tools (mysql, apache, ...) and one for launchers and eventually the virtual operating system instance.
 We recommand the following layout:

-.. function:: /gieprdweb01
+``/gieprdweb01``

         App launchers in etc/init.d/

-.. function:: /gieprdweb01/tools
+``/gieprdweb01/tools``

         Private installation of tools.
 Tools must listen only on the private address to avoid conflicts with same tool of other services running on the same node.

-.. function:: /gieprdweb01/data

-Application data files

         If the applications are not containerized, prefer per-service private tools installations to distribution packages installations.
 This choice provides better system/service insulation, more reliable relocation and safer operating system upgrades.
 This also makes the service installation harder.

+``/gieprdweb01/data``

+        Application data files